-Trump's cabinet: The people around the president - BBC News
+The people around Donald Trump

 Elaine Chao - Transportation Secretary

-Elaine Chao could wield a great deal of influence in Mr Trump's cabinet if his plan to boost infrastructure spending and rebuild the nation's roads, bridges and other public transit comes to fruition.

-Ms Chao, who was born in Taiwan, became the first Asian-American woman to hold a position in a presidential cabinet when she led the Labor Department under President Bush from 2001-09.
+Born in Taiwan, she became the first Asian-American woman to hold a position in a presidential cabinet when she led the Labor Department under President Bush from 2001-09.

 Ms Chao, who is married to Senate Majority Leader Mitch McConnell, served as deputy secretary of transportation and director of the Peace Corps in former President George HW Bush's administration.